microsoft/BotFramework-FunctionalTests/Libraries/TranscriptTestRunner/README.md

 await runner.ClientSignInAsync(signInUrl);

 // If the sign in succeeded you can continue to execute the rest of the conversation
-// either programmatically or test file.
+// either programmatically or with a test file.
 ```

 ### Setting up a Logger (Optional).
-TestRunner uses [ILogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) when it comes to display an output for each interaction between the test and bot.
+TestRunner uses [ILogger](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) when it comes to display an output for each interaction between the test and the bot.

 The following sample shows how to create and pass an `ILogger` to the `TestRunner` with a `LoggerFactory`.